GRBurst/rustyvulkan/refactoring.md

 - **Focused Changes**: Keeping changes narrowly focused on only the targeted functionality helps minimize the risk of introducing bugs.
 - **Module Structure**: Having a clear module structure with well-defined responsibilities makes the refactoring process smoother.
 - **Documentation**: Adding proper documentation during refactoring improves code maintainability and helps clarify function purposes.
 - **Verification Importance**: The verification process after each step is crucial to ensure no regressions are introduced.

+### Learnings from Step 2: Extract Resource Management
+- **Exact Logic Duplication**: When refactoring low-level functionality like memory allocation, it's critical to exactly match the original implementation logic to avoid subtle bugs.
+- **Function Dependencies**: Understanding inter-function dependencies is essential when refactoring - we had to refactor memory management and buffer allocation together with texture handling.
+- **API Selection**: Using the right API methods is crucial - we encountered issues when using `memory_properties()` instead of `get_mem_properties()` despite them serving a similar purpose.
+- **Error Messages**: Detailed error messages helped pinpoint the exact location of issues, making debugging faster and more focused.